Another Journal Entry: Reception

 In 2006, the album was nominated for a Dove Award for Rock/Contemporary Album of the Year at the 37th GMA Dove Awards.
 The song "Let Go" was also nominated for Rock Recorded Song of the Year.
 By August 4, 2007, the album sold 278,000 copies in its various editions.

 Expanded edition

 An expanded edition was released on August 29, 2006.
-It added a cover of "For the Beauty of the Earth" with significant lyrical changes.
-A nativity version of the cover for the film The Nativity Story was released for the Christmas and holiday season and became a top 20 hit following its radio release on December 15, 2006.
-It also features three acoustic tracks, previously exclusive to Sony Connect.
-Concluding the album is a radio edit of "Never Alone", removing 20 seconds of instrumentals from the album version.
+It added a recording of the hymn "For the Beauty of the Earth"; an alternate mix, subtitled the "Nativity Version", was included on the soundtrack of the film The Nativity Story.
+It became a top 20 hit on the Christian adult contemporary chart following its radio release on December 15, 2006.

+This edition also added three acoustic tracks, previously exclusive to Sony Connect, and a radio edit of "Never Alone", removing 20 seconds of instrumentals from the album version.
 The disc also includes the music video for "Never Alone", which features the unedited song in a low-definition QuickTime version.
 A "Fan Pack" variant of the expanded edition was also released, bundling a bonus More Than Music book and BarlowGirl sticker with the album.